theguly/theguly.github.io/_posts/2020-08-28-Long-The-Ripper.md

 ## The tool

-(Long the Ripper)[https://github.com/theguly/longtheripper/] mimic basic functionality of any wordlist generator: she takes a prefix, a suffix, a wordlist, generates a NTLM hash and matches against given hash list.
+[Long the Ripper](https://github.com/theguly/longtheripper/) mimics basic functionality of any wordlist generator: she takes a prefix, a suffix, a wordlist, generates a NTLM hash and matches against given hash list.

 I tested LtR mainly on two boxes: a modern laptop with 8cores and a pretty dated server with 56cores.